Showing Teens How To Enjoy The Holidays

-After my parent’s divorce Christmas was a difficult time of year.
+After my parents’ divorce, Christmas was a difficult time of year.
 There was tension and fighting, which always put a damper on the holiday.
-Finally, my Christmas got better when I met my wife and started working at a church.
-I was reminded that it really is about Christ and a time to be thankful for the family God has blessed you with.
+Finally, my Christmas’ got better when I met my wife and started working at a church.
+I was reminded that it’s about Christ and a time to be thankful for the family God has blessed you with.

-The holidays can be emotionally difficult.
-Whether it’s seasonal depression or a hardship at home your teens might not have hope.
+Fill It With Hope: The holidays can be emotionally difficult.
+Whether it’s seasonal depression or a hardship at home, your students might not have hope.
 Give them hope by revisiting the Nativity story, organize a missions’ project or just break it down for them.
 The more they learn to hope, the more they’ll discover God’s gift for their life.

-While your teens might not be caught up in the craziness, it’s important to prepare them to face it.
+While your students might not be caught up in the craziness it’s important to prepare them to face it.
 Remind your teenagers of what Christmas can and should be by showing them how to live it.
-Don't be afraid to revamp your programs, and tweak what you do so that you help them enjoy the most wonderful time of the year.
+Do not be afraid to revamp your programs, and tweak what you do so that you help them enjoy the most wonderful time of the year.

-How do you help your teens experience Christmas to the fullest?
+How do you help your students experience Christmas to the fullest?

 This article was originally published on December 7, 2014.